 Whether a request is reasonable depends on the status of the case.
 If an employee is actively receiving benefits and there is no ongoing litigation, the carrier is usually allowed an I.M.E. every six months.
 However, if there is a change in medical condition (i.e. surgery, new accident, etc.), or if litigation is initiated, more frequent or additional I.M.E.s may be allowed.
 Also, if the work accident resulted in multiple injuries, the insurance company may be entitled to multiple I.M.E.s.

-If you are unsure whether you should attend a medical appointment scheduled by the insurance company, call an attorney immediately.
+If you are unsure whether you should attend a medical appointment scheduled by the insurance company, call a workers’ compensation attorney immediately.
 As always, the individual facts of each case will determine whether you must attend.
 Beware!
 If the Judge orders an employee to attend an I.M.E. and the employee does not attend, the Judge can allow the insurance carrier to cease paying your benefits.

 What is an “IRE” and why does it matter?